-The Apriori and AprioriTid algorithms we propose differ fundamentally from the AIS [AIS93b] and SETM [HS93] algorithms in terms of which candidate itemsets are counted in a pass and in the way that those candidates are generated.
-In both the AIS and SETM algorithms (see Sections 4.1 and 4.2 for a review), candidate itemsets are generated on-the-fly during the pass as data is being read.
+The Apriori and Apriori Tid algorithms we propose differ fundamentally from the AIS [4] and SETM [13] algorithms in terms of which candidate itemsets are counted in a pass and in the way that those candidates are generated.
+In both the AIS and SETM algorithms, candidate itemsets are generated on-the-fly during the pass as data is being read.
 Specifically, after reading a transaction, it is determined which of the itemsets found large in the previous pass are present in the transaction.
 New candidate itemsets are generated by extending these large itemsets with other items in the transaction.
 However, as we will see, the disadvantage is that this results in unnecessarily generating and counting too many candidate itemsets that turn out to be small.

 The Apriori and AprioriTid algorithms generate the candidate itemsets to be counted in a pass by using only the itemsets found large in the previous pass - without considering the transactions in the database.
 The basic intuition is that any subset of a large itemset must be large.
-Therefore, the candidate itemsets having k items can be generated by joining large itemsets having k-1 items, and deleting those that contain any subset that is not large.
+Therefore, the candidate itemsets having k items can be generated by joining large itemsets having k - 1 items, and deleting those that contain any subset that is not large.
 This procedure results in generation of a much smaller number of candidate itemsets.